top of page

 1. Shelter: Tent vs. Bivvy Bag vs. Hammock

 Choosing the proper shelter is one of the most important decisions when preparing for wild camping in the UK.
-The unpredictable weather and challenging terrain mean that comfort and protection from the elements are paramount.
+The unpredictable weather and challenging terrain make comfort and protection from the elements paramount.

 • Tent: A tent is the most common shelter choice for wild camping, offering protection from wind, rain, and insects.
 Choose a lightweight, waterproof, and durable 3-season tent for the UK's varied climate.
 Tents provide more space and comfort, which is especially important for longer trips.
 Look for a model with a good balance of weight and durability, such as a 1-2-person tent for solo or couple camping.

 • Bivvy Bag: For those who prefer a minimalist experience, a bivvy bag (a waterproof, weatherproof sleeping bag cover) offers a compact shelter.
 Bivvies are ideal for short trips or when you want to travel light.
 They're great for those who enjoy stargazing but still need protection from the elements.
-However, bivvies don't offer much ventilation or protection against insects, so they're better suited for those with a bit more wild camping experience.
+However, bivvies don't offer much ventilation or protection against insects, so they're better suited for those with more experience in wild camping.

 • Hammock: A hammock with a rain tarp can be a great lightweight option if you're camping in areas with plenty of trees.
 Hammocks are ideal for warmer weather and offer a comfortable sleeping arrangement off the ground, helping to avoid damp conditions.
 However, hammocks can be tricky in cold or wet weather, so it's best to pair them with an under-quilt and a waterproof tarp.